AI agents now decide.Make sure they pick you.

 Performance marketing - Apple Search Ads, Google App Campaigns, Meta - targets high-intent users who are already searching for solutions.
 That's a different motion from attention-based brand advertising, and it's far more resilient to the agent shift.
 Users who tap an Apple Search Ad result are already in the store with intent.
 The agent didn't bypass anything.

 What is changing is the value of top-of-funnel brand awareness advertising.
-The metric that mattered there used to be impressions.
-Increasingly, the metric that matters is whether your brand and product are in the training data and citation sources that AI agents rely on when they make recommendations.
+The metric that mattered there used to be human impressions.
+Increasingly, the metric that matters is whether your brand and product are in the training data and citation sources that AI agents rely on when making recommendations.

 The practical implication